nikitavoloboev/data/macOS/apps/alfred/alfred.md

 # [Alfred](https://www.alfredapp.com)
-Alfred is a very powerful launcher that you can program to show you anything you want.
+Alfred is a very powerful launcher that you can program to show anything you want.
 It saved me a lot of time in my life.

 <img src="https://i.imgur.com/5Cs4oly.png" width="600" alt="img">

-It has a great [community](http://www.alfredforum.com/) and very powerful [workflows](https://github.com/learn-anything/alfred-workflows#readme) that you can use.
+It has a great [community](http://www.alfredforum.com/) and [amazing workflows](https://github.com/learn-anything/alfred-workflows#readme) that you can use.

 I wrote [an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language and [AwGo](https://github.com/deanishe/awgo) library.